Painting With Preschoolers

 The Sensory Experience

 At this point, I have only discussed the artistic elements of painting.
-(With good reason) But there is another entire reality of children's artwork.
+(With good reason.)
+But there is another entire reality of children's artwork.
 Yes, they notice marks and colors and tools, but in the moment, they may just be enjoying the movement of their arms.
-They might like the feel of paint gliding across paper.
+They might like the sight and feel of paint gliding across paper.
 Many enjoy getting it all over their hands.
 This is not any less important to the process.
 Their bodies are growing and developing and movement is good.
 Sensory input is important for their developing nervous systems.